For Online or Face-to-face

 7. provided supervision to qualified private practice counsellors since 2008.

-Owen annually exceeds the ongoing professional development requirements of the AASW as a mental health accredited social worker.
+Also I annually exceed the ongoing professional development requirements of the AASW as a mental health accredited social worker.

-In 2017 Owen has added a formal supervision qualification to his graduate and post-graduate qualifications.
-He has a passion to equip people with the skill he has acquired through many years of experience and training.
-Havign said that please check with your training organisation or peak body to ascertain whether Owen’s qualifications and experience satisfy their supervision requirements.
-Owen holds the highest mental heath specialist titles of the Australian Association of Social Workers: Clinical Social Worker; Mental Health Accredited Social Worker (Advanced Accreditation); he holds a MA (Counselling); and he is a member of the Australian College of Social Work - Clinical Division (Clinical Social Worker.)
+In 2017 I added a formal supervision qualification to my graduate and post-graduate qualifications.
+I have a passion to equip people with the skill I has acquired through many years of experience and training.
+Having said that please check with your training organisation or peak body to ascertain whether my qualifications and experience satisfy their supervision requirements.
+I hold the highest mental heath specialist titles of the Australian Association of Social Workers: Clinical Social Worker; Mental Health Accredited Social Worker (Advanced Accreditation); I holds a MA (Counselling); and am a member of the Australian College of Social Work - Clinical Division.

 So if you want to utilise the training and practice knowledge of an experienced clinician/clinical social worker you are welcome if you are a: